$5.3T

 Hospitals, insurers, pharmacy benefit managers, and drug makers all leave public records behind.
 The reporting job is to connect pricing, ownership, reimbursement, and lobbying into one timeline instead of treating each cost spike as isolated.

-A denial loop is not just a consumer-frustration story.
-It is also a utilization, coding, and reimbursement story that can be checked against payer filings, CMS datasets, enforcement actions, and audit reports.
+A denial loop is a utilization, coding, and reimbursement story that can be checked against payer filings, CMS datasets, enforcement actions, and audit reports.

 When employers anchor access to insurance, care costs do not stay inside the health system.
 They spill into wages, housing stability, household debt, and labor leverage across the rest of the economy.